cbeauchesne/flask-camp/cms/README.md

   * build document JSON
   * update Redis with the serialized document
 * get document -> get in redis
-* get list of document -> get ids in elastic search, values in redis
+* get list of document -> get ids in PG, values in redis